MaxDevNix/hugo-web/content/posts/nix-package-manager.md

 It has one of the largest [repositories](https://github.com/nixos/nixpkgs) ([120 000+ packages](https://repology.org/repository/nix_unstable))
-that has both free and open-source as well as proprietary software that is pretty up to date.
+that has both free and open-source as well as proprietary software that is up to date.

 ## Installation
 Sources: